Kampala: Vegetation

 Kampala, due to the diversity of habitats that include wetlands and hills, was previously covered with short grasses on the tops of the hills, elephant grass (Pennisetum purpureum Schumach.), Cyperus papyrus, African water lily etc. in the swamps and evergreen forests with trees such as African olive (mpafu) and Natal fig (mutuba).

 Geology

 Kampala is located on the East African Plateau between the two arms of the East African Rift and on the northern limits of Tanzania Craton.

 Climate

 Kampala has a tropical rainforest climate (Af) under the Köppen-Geiger climate classification system.

-A facet of Kampala's weather is that it features two annual wetter seasons.
-While the city does not have a true dry season month, it experiences heavier precipitation from August to December and from February to June.
-However, it is between February and June that Kampala sees substantially heavier rainfall per month, with April typically seeing the heaviest amount of precipitation at an average of around 169 mm of rain.
+Kampala has two annual wetter seasons.
+While the city does not have a true dry season month, it has heavier precipitation from August to December and from February to June.
+Between February and June Kampala has substantially heavier rainfall per month.
+April has the heaviest amount of precipitation, at an average of around 169 mm of rain.